Heart and Blood pressure

 The hazardous effects of hypertension are discussed below which have serious implications on the individual’s heart, brain, and arteries.
 Hypertension can cause various heart diseases such as:

 Left ventricular hypertrophy – The left ventricle of the heart becomes thick and starts to expand because of the extra force exerted by the heart to pump the blood throughout the body.
 This increases the chances of cardiac arrest and may result in heart failure.

 Heart failure: The continuous pressures on the heart muscles make them weak and this hampers their efficiency resulting in improper pumping of blood throughout the body

 Aneurysm: It is a condition that occurs when arteries become weakened and a bulge is formed.
 This generally happens in the aorta and if it gets ruptured, it can cause severe internal bleeding

-To keep your blood pressure in control you can adopt various healthy lifestyle options and can lower your risk of heart diseases and stroke.
+To keep your blood pressure in control you can adopt various healthy lifestyle options that can lower your risk of heart disease and stroke.
 A healthy lifestyle may include:

 Common Blood pressure medicines:

 Some most common blood pressure medicines are as follows:

 Buy these heart and blood pressure medications online from reliablerxpharmacy.com and avail of our best offers.